samclane/samclane.github.io/_posts/2018-7-25-Voice-Spectrum-Display.md

 I've made a [few](http://samclane.github.io/Python-Arduino-PyFirmata/) [posts](http://samclane.github.io/Arduino-Discord-Matrix/)
 about Arduino and LED Matrices.
-In continuing that series, I wanted to make an implementation that used all 64 LEDs in the matrix meaningfully, instead of as just a canvas to draw pictures to.
-This project originally came out of the Discord Status display project, as I wanted to have the matrix display the Fourier Spectrum of my speech whenever the mic was enabled.
+Continuing that series, I wanted to make a project that used all 64 LEDs in the matrix meaningfully, instead of as just a canvas to draw pictures to.
+This project originally came out of the Discord Status display project, as I wanted to have the matrix display the frequency-spectrum of my speech whenever the mic was enabled.
 However, this proved to be too much at one time, and so I split the project into two parts.
-As I began to get the second part working, I found that it might be too processor intensive to be used practically, so I resorted to using static 8x8 binary "images" as my display for the project.
+As I began to get the second part working, I found that it might be too processor-intensive to be used practically, so I resorted to using static 8x8 binary "images" as my display for the project.
 However, I still did manage to get the spectral display to work, and so I've decided to share it.